-Being retrenched can leave you shaken and unsure of what next to do.
-That loss of finance stability and job security form just one part of the picture; there’s also the fact that you may feel betrayed, confused and frustrated.
+Getting retrenched can understandably leave you shaken and unsure of what to do next.
+The loss of financial stability and job security form just one part of the picture; there’s also the fact that you may feel betrayed, confused and frustrated.

 Here’s what you should do if you’ve been retrenched from your job.